Perlkonig/grav-theme-knowledge-base/README.md

 taxonomies: [category,tag,author]
 ```

 The only theme-specific customization looked for here is the text for the footer.
-You can change the footer without touching the templates by adding something like the following to `user/config/site.yaml`:
+You can change the footer text without touching the templates by adding something like the following to `user/config/site.yaml`:

 ```yaml
 footertext: |